 Conclusion: The Power of Asking for Help

-By the end of our chat, I felt the fog of depression lifting.
+As I watched them head back to the Hundred Acre Wood, I felt the fog of depression lifting.
 I was reminded of my own strength and the tools I had at my disposal.
-Pooh and Eeyore, satisfied that they had helped, happily accepted the cookies I offered them as a thank you.
-While Pooh did grumble that they would’ve been better with honey, they both left with full bags and happy hearts.
+Pooh and Eeyore, satisfied with their work, happily accepted the cookies I offered as a thank you.
+(Though Pooh did grumble that they would’ve been better with honey!)
+They both left with full bags and happy hearts, knowing they’d made a difference.

 Bruce Schutter